 Our WordPress plugin Ajax Load More offers functionality that dynamically updates the browser URL when you perform a load more action on a page or post – wouldn’t it be nice if you could send these (virtual) page views back to Google Analytics?

 The good news is with Tag Manager you can!
-In this article we’ll dive into tracking virtual page views in Google Analytics when dynamically updating the browser URL.
+In this article, we’ll dive into tracking virtual page views in Google Analytics when dynamically updating the browser URL.

 Start Tracking Virtual Page Views